 You’ve put a lot of thought into your survey.
-First, you mulled over the questions you wanted to ask, how many questions to ask, and how you want to ask them.
-Then, you determined exactly who you want to email the survey to.
+First, you mulled over the questions you wanted to ask.
+Then, how many questions to ask and how you want to ask them.
+Next, you determined exactly who you want to email the survey to.
 Now, you’ll want to identify what is the best day to email the survey.
 After all, the last thing you want is for your survey to be ignored.

 Unfortunately, that’s going to happen sometimes.
 Response rates vary for different types of surveys.
 On the low end are customer satisfaction surveys and market research surveys, with a response rate of about 20%.
 On the high end is employee surveys, which enjoy response rates between 25-60%.
 To up those numbers, you need to make sure the survey reaches your audience at the right time.
 So, here’s the best day to email a survey and the best time of year to send a survey.

 Why Is Survey Timing Important?

 Sending a survey when someone doesn’t want to receive it will result in a negative response; most will ignore it, or breeze through it in order to be done with it quickly.
 Either way, you wind up with inaccurate results.
 To be sure you’re sending your survey at the right time, you need to ask yourself “What is the goal of my survey?”
 This will help establish when to send out surveys.

 For example, you don’t want to email an employee a survey in the evening when they’re winding down for the day; while they’re likely to see it on their phone, they are just as likely to ignore it (and be irritated by it) because it’s coming to them outside of work hours.
 Save that type of survey for regular work hours.